Healthy Kidneys Are About More Than Proper Hydration.

 - Lethargy – Anything that makes organs function less effectively can lead to overall fatigue.
 Watch for extreme lethargy due to the buildup of toxins.

 *NOTE* If you’re noticing any of these symptoms (or things just seem “off”), make sure you contact your vet immediately.
-This article should be substituted for medical advice from a professional.
+This article should not be substituted for medical advice from a professional.

 There are multiple reasons that your dog can develop either chronic or acute kidney disease.